Organize catalog content¶

 From the list of catalogs, select the catalog where you want to create a nested namespace.

-Select the Namespaces tab and then select the parent namespace where you want to create the nested namespace.
+On the Namespaces tab, navigate to the parent namespace where you want to create the nested namespace.

 Select + Namespace.

-In the Name field, enter a name for the nested namespace and select Submit.
+For Name, enter a name for the nested namespace, and then select Submit.

 Create a table¶

-This section provides instructions for creating tables by using Apache Spark.
+This section provides examples for creating tables by using Apache Spark.

 Example: Create a table¶